MartinPankraz/AzCosmosDB-OData-Shim/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=364871140)

-Dotnet project to connect consumers like apps/services hosted on **SAP Business Technology Platform** via OData with Azure PaaS services like [Azure CosmosDB](https://learn.microsoft.com/azure/cosmos-db/introduction).
+Dotnet6 project to connect consumers like apps/services hosted on **SAP Business Technology Platform** via OData with Azure PaaS services through their native SDKs.
+This repos uses [Azure CosmosDB](https://learn.microsoft.com/azure/cosmos-db/introduction) and its NoSQL API SDK as well as provides foundation for Azure Blob Storage.

-Apply the app to enable the [geodes-pattern](https://docs.microsoft.com/azure/architecture/patterns/geodes) for scalable global read-access to selected SAP data and SAP Private Link scenarios for SAP Cloud Application Programming Model (CAP).
+Apply the app to enable scenarios like below: for scalable global read-access to selected SAP data and SAP Private Link scenarios for SAP Cloud Application Programming Model (CAP).

-1. [Geodes pattern for BTP apps powered by Azure CosmosDB](https://blogs.sap.com/2021/06/11/sap-where-can-i-get-toilet-paper-an-implementation-of-the-geodes-pattern-with-s4-btp-and-azure-cosmosdb/).
-Learn more about the setup [here](documentation/GEODES-GUIDE.md)
+1. [Geodes pattern](https://docs.microsoft.com/azure/architecture/patterns/geodes) for BTP apps powered by Azure CosmosDB.
+Learn more about the setup [here](documentation/GEODES-GUIDE.md) and checkout the corresponding [blog post](https://blogs.sap.com/2021/06/11/sap-where-can-i-get-toilet-paper-an-implementation-of-the-geodes-pattern-with-s4-btp-and-azure-cosmosdb/)
-2. (Coming soon) Private connectivity for SAP CAP apps powered by Azure CosmosDB (serverless) via OData.
+2. [OData proxy pattern with private connectivity for SAP CAP apps](https://blogs.sap.com/2023/04/24/sap-private-linky-swear-with-azure-enabling-sap-cap-with-azure-services-without-odata-apis-using-sap-private-link/) powered by Azure CosmosDB (serverless).
 Learn more [here](documentation/SAP-PLS-GUIDE.md)

 > **Note** - Learn more about private connectivity for SAP NodeJS apps powered by distributed Azure CosmosDB NoSQL [here](https://blogs.sap.com/2023/01/27/sap-private-linky-swear-with-azure-global-scale-with-azure-cosmos-db-with-sap-private-link/).

-> **Note** - the OData shim is configured to be compatible with any Azure PaaS services.
+> **Note** - the OData proxy is configured to be compatible with any Azure PaaS services.
 Foundation for [Azure Blob storage](GenericODataWebAPI.Blob/AzureBlobRepository.cs) is already present.

 ## Getting Started 🛫